dmhan321/Airbnb-Prototype/JMeter-Tests/JMETER_RESULTS_SUMMARY.md

    - Already using Kubernetes with 2 replicas
    - Consider increasing replicas at high loads

-4. **Fix Booking Tests**
+4. **Expand Booking Test Data**
-   - Investigate token extraction
-   - Ensure properties exist in database
-   - Fix property ID extraction regex
+   - Seed additional properties or reset bookings between runs
+   - Continue using the improved Groovy processors for tokens/dates

 ## Next Steps